 Question: Which documents show damage declarations?

-Answer: Damage declarations are made on two forms – the APV9T (the ICBC transfer document) and the purchase/sales agreement.
+Answer: Damage declarations are made on two forms – the some information (the ICBC transfer document) and the purchase/some information.
 Your sales agreement needs to include all disclosures and declarations.

 The VSA has a lot of resources on buying a vehicle (new or old) so please check out their website for more information.